Seirdy/seirdy.one/content/meta/build-this-site.md

 - [html-validate](https://html-validate.org/)

 - A very recent build of the W3C's [Nu HTML checker](https://github.com/validator/validator) to validate the HTML and XHTML, available on your `$PATH` as `vnu`.
 I have a very simple shell-script wrapper for this that invokes `java -jar`.
+You may have to update the CSS-Validator submodule to its latest commit to avoid false positives.

 - [jaq](https://github.com/01mf02/jaq), to filter false-positives from the Nu HTML checker and to verify that JSON files parse.
-You can replace `jaq` with `jq` without any issue.
+You can replace `jaq` with `jq` without any issues.

 - [HTMLProofer](https://github.com/gjtorikian/html-proofer), version 5 or later.
 Requires Ruby.